Marcola-075/BF_Manager/README.md

 Step 3: Open a terminal where you extract the files

-Step 4: Install the modules with the following commands: npm install ejs npm install ent npm install express npm install http npm install socket.io npm install stactic
+Step 4: Install the modules with the following commands(one by one):
+ / npm install ejs
+ / npm install ent
+ / npm install express
+ / npm install http
+ / npm install socket.io
+ / npm install stactic

 Step 5: Use the command npm install